Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: INTRODUCTION

 \section{INTRODUCTION}

+Liquid-liquid phase transition (LLT) is a widely studied phenomenon, both experimentally and theoretically.
+The direct observation of LLT has occurred in many systems, such as phosphorus \cite{katayama2000first}.
+Simulated water systems have also provided convincing evidence for one or multiple LLT's~\cite{sciortino2011study,yagasaki,Liu}.
+However, the nature and universality of these transitions remain unclear.

-In two recent papers, a weighted coordination number of particles is used as an order parameter to characterize domains of a model supercooled liquid \cite{Viet-1, Viet-2}.
-The salient feature of such an order parameter is its ability to differentiate the structural features of macroscopic states in the structural space and at the same time the particles belonging to the different macroscopic states form intertwining domains in the configurational space by utilizing the particle's identity in both spaces.
-Using such an order parameter as a "classification indicator", we show that there is a clear liquid-liquid phase separation by measuring various thermodynamic and dynamic properties of the super-cooled Kob-Andersen model system.
-Our studies also show that these domains structure as a result of the liquid-liquid phase separation naturally lead to two types of relaxation dynamics; the intra-domain relaxation largely due to diffusion inside a domain, and the inter-domain relaxation, which is related to the coarsening kinetics of the first-order phase transition.
+In two recent studies, the weighted coordination number of particles was used as an order parameter to characterize the domains of a model supercooled liquid \cite{Viet-1, Viet-2}.
+The salient feature of such an order parameter is its ability to differentiate the structural features of the macroscopic states in the structural space.
+Simultaneously, the particles belonging to different macroscopic states form intertwining domains in the configurational space by utilizing the particle's identity in both spaces.
+Using such an order parameter as a "classification indicator," we show that there is a clear liquid-liquid phase separation by measuring various thermodynamic and dynamic properties of the super-cooled Kob-Andersen model system.
+Our studies also show that these domain structures as a result of the liquid-liquid phase separation naturally lead to two types of relaxation dynamics: intra-domain relaxation largely due to diffusion inside a domain, and inter-domain relaxation, which is related to the coarsening kinetics of the first-order phase transition.

+Of particular interest is the interplay between the dynamic slowdown of glass-forming liquids in the presence of liquid-liquid separation.
+A key feature of glass-forming liquids is the presence of numerous dynamically heterogeneous regions at low temperatures.
+While many such domains may exist within a supercooled amorphous system, the interplay between the thermodynamically driven liquid-liquid phase separation and the dynamic heterogeneity of glasses remains unclear.
+It has been shown previously~\cite{Viet-2} that despite the heterogeneities present, the dynamical and thermodynamic properties of such a system are adequately described by two liquid states.
+If the presence of LLT governs the dynamics of the glass, then the thermodynamics of LLT can be used to clarify the nature of glass transitions.

-In the current contribution, the phase diagram of such a liquid-liquid(L-L) phase transition is calculated, including the positions of the critical point from the L-L transition and the liquid-gas transition.
-More importantly, by computing the temperature-dependent viscosity in the supercooled region it is found that the coarsening kinetics of the L-L transition may provide a convincing picture for the glass transition in this model system.
+In the current study, the phase diagram of such a liquid-liquid (L-L) phase transition is calculated, including the positions of the critical point from the L-L transition and the liquid-gas transition.
+More importantly, by computing the temperature-dependent viscosity in the supercooled region it was found that the coarsening kinetics of the L-L transition may provide a convincing picture of the glass transition in this model system.

+Because the roles of liquid-liquid phase separation in glass transitions have been extensively discussed from various perspectives in our recent paper~\cite{Viet-2}, this discussion is not repeated here.